fdu-wangfeilab/TCRFormer/README.md

 ```
 ### Obtain the epitope embedding from T5
 Using the get_ep_emb in get_ep.py.
 The function get_ep_emb is used to generate contextualized sequence embeddings for epitope peptides using a pretrained ProtT5 encoder model.
-These embeddings capture rich semantic and biochemical information and are particularly useful in downstream tasks such as TCR–epitope binding prediction or immune repertoire modeling.
 Required Inputs:
 + eps_data: A list or NumPy array of peptide sequences (strings) representing epitopes.
 + pretrain_path: Path to the local directory containing the pretrained ProtT5 model files.